 - Does this goal also help other people?

-– WHY would I spend my time on this goal?
+- Why is it worth spending time on this goal?

-Based on our company WHY, here are the 2016 Company Goals we uncovered.
+Based on our company WHY, here are the company goals we uncovered for this year.
 Again, we ask ourselves WHY with each goal:

 - Impact people and change lives through great content and joyful interactions.
 WHY?
 Because we have the capacity to make a difference and the world needs what we can give it.